Brahim Hemdani

-Brahim Hemdani (born 15 March 1978) is an Algerian former professional footballer who played as a defensive midfielder.
+Brahim Hemdani (born 15 March 1978) is an Algerian professional football manager and former footballer who played as a defensive midfielder.
+He is the current manager of the Algeria national team.

 Club career

 Hemdani was born in Colombes, Hauts-de-Seine.
 He started his career with Cannes, where he spent two seasons.
 He later transferred to RC Strasbourg Alsace, spending three seasons with the club.
 He then joined Marseille, which he helped reach the UEFA Cup final in 2004.

 Hemdani then joined Rangers on 14 June 2005 on a Bosman transfer and signed a four-year contract.
 He suffered from injury problems during his first season, waiting until late October to make his debut against Dundee United.
 Hemdani was a regular in the side from then on and helped the club reach the last 16 of the Champions League for the first time in their history.
 The season ended with the side finishing third in the league and trophyless.
 The following summer, Paul Le Guen took over as manager and Hemdani began the 2006–07 season in midfield but was moved to the centre of defence.

 Hemdani scored his first goal for Rangers midway through that season, a shot from outside the box to equalise in the 88th minute of an Old Firm game on 17 December 2006.
 His second goal came in similar circumstances in a UEFA Cup match in March 2007, against CA Osasuna, scoring to equalise in injury time.

 On 16 April 2007, Hemdani was named Rangers Player of the Year at an award ceremony, voted for by the club's fans.
 He made his 100th appearance for Rangers on 13 March 2008 in a UEFA Cup match against Werder Bremen, the club went on to reach the final that season, which Hemdani played the full 90 minutes of.
 However, this turned out to be his last match for Rangers as the 2008–09 season saw Hemdani frozen out of the first team.
 He left on 1 June 2009 having made a total of 108 appearances and scoring twice.